 Brian has worked with and supported several homeless ministries in Kansas City and continues to do so as a member of the Valor Ranch Board since March of 2020.
 Brian is married and is the proud parent of two grown children and one grandson.

 Lt.
 Col. Knott is a retired Air Force Public Health Officer having served in uniform for 37 years.
 He holds a BA in Industrial Technology from the University of Northern Iowa, a MS in Environmental Management from the University of Texas and post Masters work in Environmental Engineering from the University of Alabama.

-He worked from the US Army Corps of Engineers and the Environmental Protection Agency.
+He worked for the US Army Corps of Engineers and the Environmental Protection Agency.
 He was nominated as a Whitehouse Fellow and served as Environmental Liaison for the State Department Embassy in Kuwait.
 He served as a consultant in Afghanistan for the establishment of the first dairy pasteurization plant in that country.
-Col Knott served in Iraq, Kuwait, Guatemala, Qatar, Bahrain, Saudi Arabia, Germany, Spain, England and throughout the United States.
+Col. Knott served in Iraq, Kuwait, Guatemala, Qatar, Bahrain, Saudi Arabia, Germany, Spain, England and throughout the United States.

 Col. Knott has lectured on PTSD and Veteran issues, and appeared on stage, in films, on radio and television.
-Col Knott led a team of civilian scientists in Kuwait during the oil well fires measuring air quality.
+Col. Knott led a team of civilian scientists in Kuwait during the oil well fires, measuring air quality.
 He also assisted in the Public Health arena in the aftermath of Hurricane Katrina in New Orleans.
 He is past Commander of the 300 member strong Smithville American Legion and currently sits on the board of Valor Ranch, the Smithville Historical Society and the Smithville American Legion.
 He is married with one child.